siyuh/he-siyu.github.io/_pages/research.md

 * Generation of blood vessel organoids
 * Generation of brain organoids
 * Lentiviruses transduction
-* CRISPR gene editing (Have successully introduced a point mutation to iPSCs)
+* CRISPR gene editing (have successully introduced a point mutation to iPSCs by HDR)
 * Confocal microscopy

 Computational skills